-Phase I - Evaluation of DBE Goal Attainment: The Initiating Organization Executive (IO Executive) and Contract Management Section Chief Review
+Phase I - Evaluation of DBE Goal Attainment: The Initiating Organization Executive (IO Executive) and Contract Management Division Chief Review

-At the completion of the agreement, if the DBE goal has not been met, the prime consultant must submit Attainment Notice (Notice), and any previously submitted GFE documentation in writing to the IO Executive (DE, or designee, for District Agreements or appropriate Bureau Director, or designee, for Central Office Agreements).
+At the completion of the agreement, if the DBE goal has not been met, the prime consultant must submit Appendix 5C Evaluation of Overall DBE Goal Attainment Notice (Notice), and any previously submitted GFE documentation in writing to the IO Executive (DE, or designee, for District Agreements or appropriate Bureau Director, or designee, for Central Office Agreements).
 This Notice must be received by PennDOT within thirty calendar days after the expiration of the engineering agreement.